Nikhil Wagle, M.D.

 Wagle leads a translational research program in breast cancer and precision cancer medicine.
 The major goals of his work are to better understand the biology of metastatic breast cancer and to develop new ways to overcome or prevent drug resistance in patients with advanced breast cancer.
 Ultimately, his research aims to identify characteristics of tumors that might improve clinical decision-making for patients with advanced cancer.

-He also directs Count Me In, which launches patient-driven research projects across multiple cancer types.
+He also is the director of Count Me In, a non-profit organization aimed at making it possible for cancer patients anywhere in the United States and Canada to be partners in cancer research.
 The program’s first project, The Metastatic Breast Cancer Project (mbcproject.org), is a nationwide patient-driven research initiative that engages patients with advanced breast cancer through social media and seeks to empower them to accelerate cancer research through sharing their samples and clinical information.
 The project’s outreach program, developed in collaboration with advocacy organizations and patients, serves to connect thousands of patients around the U.S. with metastatic breast cancer research, allowing them to participate regardless of where they live.
-Additional projects for patients with angiosarcoma and metastatic prostate cancer have been launched, with several more in development.
+Additional projects for patients with angiosarcoma, metastatic prostate cancer, and gastroesophageal cancer have been launched, with several more in development.
+Over the next few years, Count Me In aims to launch projects in every major cancer type as well as pediatric and rare cancers.

 Wagle has received grant funding from Susan G. Komen, the Breast Cancer Research Foundation, the V Foundation, the Breast Cancer Research Alliance, and the Department of Defense.
 He is a recipient of several awards and honors, including a Young Investigator Award from the Conquer Cancer Foundation of the American Society of Clinical Oncology, the 2013 Landon Foundation-AACR INNOVATOR Award for Research in Personalized Cancer Medicine, and the inaugural 2016 AACR NextGen Award for Transformative Cancer Research.
 His work has been published in the New England Journal of Medicine, the Journal of Clinical Oncology, Cancer Discovery, and Nature Medicine.